Perann/Maps_cultural_life_Paris/README.md

-# Où sortir à Paris ?
+# A map of Paris cultural life
-projet de carte interractive de Paris avec les différents lieux culturels :
-- théâtres
-- salles de concert
+The goal of this project is to code an algorithm that does webscrapping to collect all datas about events happening each evening in Paris.
+Then it produces a map to let you know what you can do tonight.
+The places considered in the code are:
-- cave de jazz
+- Theatre
+- Concert hall
+- Jazz club
-- cinémas
+- Cinema
-- opéras
+- Opera
-- musées
+- Museum